nixuris/serein-cli/README.md

 # Serein CLI

-Serein is an opinionated command-line interface (CLI) tool designed to streamline various system management and utility tasks, particularly focusing on container management, music conversion, Nix system configurations, and archive operations.
+Serein is an opinionated command-line interface (CLI) tool designed to streamline various system management and utility tasks.

 ## Features